Skip to main content

 1.1 Purpose

-This PRD defines the product requirements for TestSprite integration within the Encore Health OS platform.
+This PRD defines the product requirements for TestSprite integration within the Encore OS platform.
 TestSprite provides AI-powered autonomous testing (frontend E2E and backend API) via an MCP (Model Context Protocol) server in Cursor, enabling developers and AI assistants to generate test plans, execute tests in the cloud, and consume structured reports without maintaining large hand-written E2E suites for every change.

 1.2 Scope